Don’t say what you’re about to say

 “Hey,” he said, returning the greeting with a half smile.
 There it was again—that flicker of something in his eyes.
 She didn’t know him well enough yet to know what it was—but she could tell something was not okay.

 Elizabeth chewed on her bottom lip, then pulled on the helmet.
-She’d get it sorted out when they got back to his place.
 Maybe he’d just had a bad day.

 Morgan Penthouse: Living Room